lvztpy/L7_learn_C/Chpt_18_heap.md

 >to find out what happens when the name or address you give is greater than 512 bytes.
 Fix this by simply
 >forcing the last character to '\0' so that it’s always set no matter what (which is what strncpy should do).

+## strncpy

+strcpy, strncpy - copy a string

+SYNOPSIS
+       #include <string.h>

+       char *strcpy(char *dest, const char *src);

+       char *strncpy(char *dest, const char *src, size_t n);

+DESCRIPTION
+       The  strcpy()  function  copies the string pointed to by src, including the terminating null byte ('\0'), to the buffer  pointed  to  by  dest.
+       The  strings  may  not overlap, and the destination string dest must be large enough to receive the copy.
+Beware  of  buffer  overruns!
+(See BUGS.)

 ## Main idea

 The main concept of this chapter is to introduce two ways of allocat memory: **heap** and **stack**.